flaport/fdtd/readme.md

 a single direction.
 This is what makes a PML in fact a nonphysical material.

-Consider Ampere's law for the `Ez` component, where the usual subsitutions `E := √ε0*E`, `H := √µ0*H` and `σ := inv(ε)*σe/ε0` are already introduced:
+Consider Ampere's law for the `Ez` component, where the usual substitutions `E := √ε0*E`, `H := √µ0*H` and `σ := inv(ε)*σe/ε0` are already introduced:
 ```python